leo-editor/leo-editor/leo/doc/demo.md

 **Creating the demo**: To start a demo, presenters run a **top-level script**.
 These scripts instantiate the Demo class and call **demo.start**.
 As discussed later, demo.start creates demo scripts from its arguments.

 **Controlling the presentation**: The **demo-next** command executes the next demo script.
+The **demo-prev** command executes the previous demo.
 The presentation ends after executing the last demo script.
 The **demo-end** command ends the demo early.
 Presentations can be made fully automated by having demo scripts move from slide to slide with appropriate delays between each.

 **Adding graphic to slides**: Demo scripts may use predefined **graphics classes** to show callouts, subtitles or images or other graphics elements.
 These graphics elements persist from slide to slide until deleted.
 Subclasses of Demo may easily subclass the predefined classes.